tooevangelist/paysuper-docs/content/docs/payments/token.md

 Or try it with cURL to interact with the API over HTTP from your console:

 {{< highlight bash >}}
-curl -X POST -H 'X-API-SIGNATURE: YOUR_SIGNATURE' -d '{
+curl -X POST -H 'X-API-SIGNATURE: YOUR_SECRET_KEY' -d '{
  "settings": {
     "project_id": "YOUR_PROJECT_ID",
     "amount": 10,